maelys-mcardle/snowflake/snowflake/docs/README.md

 25   IF<        BANK1   BANK2   If BANK1 is less than BANK2,
                                 run the next instruction (often a jump), otherwise skip the next instruction.
-26    IS        TYPE    BANK    If BANK has type TYPE,
-                                run the next instruction (often a jump), otherwise skip the next instruction.
 ```

 ```